jakobjassmann/ecodes-dk-lidar/scripts/readme.md

 # Scripts for processing and setting up the envrionment
-The scripts in this folder are used to set up the environment and process the dataset, using the functions defined int he dklidar pacakage (*/dklida/*).
+The scripts in this folder are used to set up the environment and process the dataset, using the functions defined int he dklidar pacakage.

 Script | Description
 --- | ---